UVM students in a lab setting

 Program Requirements: While doing the UVM Summer Academy program, the participant must be enrolled in a UVM Summer Academy course throughout the duration of the program.
 If the participant elects to withdraw from their course once it has started, they are required to speak with a Summer Academy Advisor.
 If the participant does not maintain enrollment in a Summer Academy course, the participant will be required to leave the program without refund.

 Cancellation & Medical Withdrawal Policy: All cancellation requests must be sent via email at learn@learn.uvm.edu.
 UVM tuition will be refunded based on the UVM add/drop policy deadlines.
-You must cancel at least 3 business days prior to the program start to be refunded the $300 deposit.
-For a medical withdrawal the medical condition must be documented by a physician as one that prevents participation in the program.
+You must cancel at least three business days prior to the program start to be refunded the $300 deposit.
+For a medical withdrawal, the medical condition must be documented by a physician as one that prevents participation in the program.

 Please note: The University of Vermont reserves the right to cancel any programs.

-For more information and answers to common questions regarding payment see our FAQ.
+For more information and answers to common questions regarding payment, see our FAQ.

 Dual Enrollment